Charles Taze Russell: Use of Masonic symbolism

 Some have claimed that various symbols Russell employed in his published literature are Masonic in nature, and that such associations implied he engaged in occult activity.
 In later editions of the Studies in the Scriptures series a winged solar disk was stamped on the front cover, a symbol that is also associated with Freemasonry.
 However, Russell's use of the winged solar-disk originated from his understanding of Malachi 4:2, which denotes a sun with wings, as a symbol that Christ's millennial Kingdom had begun to emerge.

 Some critics also claim that the pyramid that stood near Russell's gravesite was Masonic because of its shape and its use of the Cross and Crown symbol, although this remains disputed.
 The Grand Lodge of British Columbia and Yukon has said that Russell was not a Freemason, and notes that the symbols pre-date the fraternity.

 In June 1913, during a transcontinental speaking tour, Russell lectured in a Masonic hall in San Francisco, saying:

-Although I have never been a Mason ...
-Something I do seems to be the same as Masons do, I don't know what it is; but they often give me all kinds of grips and I give them back, then I tell them I don't know anything about it except just a few grips that have come to me naturally.

 Throughout his ministry he said that he believed Christian identity is incompatible with Freemasonry.
 He described Freemasonry, Knights of Pythias, Theosophy, and other such groups as "grievous evils" and "unclean".